Scottish Outdoor Access Code: Land to which access rights apply

 Access rights apply to most urban parks, country parks and other managed open spaces, but an exception is made for visitor attractions (e.g. gardens and safari parks) where the public has historically had to pay to enter.
 Access rights do apply to grass playing fields and land laid out for sport and recreation (including the fairways of a golf course), but only when the exercise of access rights does not interfere with the carrying on of that recreational use (for example the public may cross a golf course, but must not interfere with a game of golf).
 Areas of grass that are specially managed for sport (for example golf greens, bowling greens and cricket squares) are excluded from access rights, as are sports pitches made of artificial materials.

 Access rights extend to inland water such as rivers, lochs, canals and reservoirs in order to allow swimming and other non-motorised watersports.
 However requirements to respect the rights of people on nearby land may affect the routes and areas of water that can reasonably be used.
 These rights extend to grant access to riverbanks, loch shores, beaches, and coastline (except where such land is excluded due to other provisions, such the requirement to provide a reasonable measure of privacy).
 Shore access rights do not extend to driving or parking any vehicles needed to enable watersports.

 Some places of work such as railway, airfields, airports, quarries, civil engineering and demolition sites are excluded, as is land contiguous to any school and used by that school.
 There are also some areas of land where public access can be prohibited, excluded or restricted under other legislation.
-Land may also be temporarily exempted from access rights through an order made by the local authority, for example to allow for an event such a music festival or car rally.
+Land may also be temporarily exempted from access rights through an order made by the local authority, for example to allow for an event such as a music festival or car rally.
 Land owners/managers may also temporarily restrict access rights to enable safe operation of the land, for example banning dogs from a field where sheep are lambing or stopping people walking through an area where trees are being felled.
 However guidelines recommend signposting the reason for, and duration of, the restriction and an alternate route.